-Nuts not only give you good health but also add nutritious values as are rich sources of protein, and they contain vitamins like B2 and E, high valued minerals like phosphorus, selenium, magnesium, copper, and potassium.
-Nuts are very important to everyone, especially during snowfall season.
-They store nuts during autumn and use them during peak winter and spring which keeps them away from starving.
+Nuts are not only good for your health but also add nutritious values as rich sources of protein, and they contain vitamins like B2 and E, as well as highly valued minerals like phosphorus, selenium, magnesium, copper, and potassium.
+Nuts are very important to everyone, especially during the fall and winter months.
+Many animals like squirrels store nuts during autumn athe have a steady supply of food all winter long.

-While there are many studies indicated that a person who consumes nuts on a daily basis will less likely to suffer from coronary heart disease.
+There are many studies indicated that a person who consumes nuts on a daily basis will less likely to suffer from coronary heart disease.
 This was first discovered in 1993 and researchers encourage people to include nuts in their daily diet.
-Further studies said that consumption of nuts like walnut, almonds can reduce cholesterol concentration.
+Further studies said that consumption of nuts like walnuts and almonds can reduce cholesterol.

-One study reported that people who consumed nuts with their regular diet lived to live two to three years longer than the people who did not consume nuts regularly.
-So it is advised to replace junk food with nuts so for longer life.
+One study reported that people who consumed nuts with their regular diet lived an average of two to three years longer than the people who did not consume nuts regularly.
+So try to replace some of your higher calorie snacks with nuts once in a while to increase energy and health.

 Eat these nuts regularly: